chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [ ] fix: Fixed depth of 10 when resolving references
+- [-] fix: Fixed depth of 10 when resolving references
-- [ ] Use PSI helpers to get loop variable
 - [ ] Use PSI helpers to find isinstance checks (look for more opportunities)

 ## Completed Tasks (newest first)